Lesson 4: Metadata and Method Invocation

 Method Invocation

-We have been just informed, that customers are registering new products in our system.
-Only administrator should be allowed to register new product
+We have been just informed, that customers are registering new products in our system, which should not be a case.
+Therefore our next requirement is:

 Let's create simple UserService which will tell us, if specific user is administrator.
 In our testing scenario we will suppose, that only user with id of 1 is administrator.